medialab/xan/docs/cmd/window.md

 result for each row.
 This can be useful to filter rows belonging to some group (e.g. if an aggregated score is over some threshold), or for normalization purposes.

-Note that when doing so, the whole file will be buffered to memory.
+Note that when doing so, the whole file (or only whole groups when using -g/--groupby alongside -S/--sorted) will be buffered to memory.

 Keeping rows belonging to groups whose average for the `count` column is over 10: